What is credit card refinancing?

-In the best-case scenario, the new card would come with a 0% interest rate for a promotional period.
-Often, these introductory rates last between 12 and 21 months, giving you time to pay down your debt, before switching back to a regular rate.
+Ideally the new card would come with a 0% interest rate for a promotional period.
+Often, these introductory rates last between 12 and 21 months, giving you time to pay down your debt, before switching back to a higher rate.

 What is debt consolidation?

 If you’re juggling debt on multiple credit cards, you might want to consider a consolidation loan.
 You can roll several credit card balances into one lower-interest loan, which means you only have to worry about one payment and interest rate instead of coordinating multiple payments every month.

 A personal loan is generally paid out in a lump sum from the lender with a fixed rate and term.
 That means the interest rate won’t change for the duration of the loan, and you will have the same monthly payment until the loan is fully repaid.

 Lenders are less likely to approve unsecured loans if you don’t have a decent credit score.
 There are [options for borrowers with a lower credit score](https://moneywise.com/borrowing/personal-loans/bad-credit-heres-how-you-can-still-get-a-personal-loan, but they might involve higher interest rates and monthly payments.

 You can get matched with a debt consolidation loan through Credible, a service that works with many lenders at once.
 Based on your credit score, you could get matched with a loan of up to $100,000, with a fixed interest rate between 2.49% and 35.99% interest.

 Set plan: Because personal loans carry a fixed term, you're forced to commit to a plan to fully pay off your debt, typically in two to five years.

 One bill: Consolidating your debts means you only have one monthly payment to worry about.